DEFENDING OUR ANCESTRAL TERRITORIES

 Ngäbe-Buglé Comarca

-As a legally demarcated Indigenous enclave, the Comarca enjoys a degree of autonomy, including its own politics, powers and decision-making processes, as well as certain legal protections.
-However, its rights do not extend to the subsoil, leading to conflicts with Panama’s national government, which has sought to mine the Comarca’s extensive copper deposits.
+Established in 1997, the Comarca is home to approximately 212,084 people (according to the 2023 census) and it encompasses 6,968 km² of Ngäbe and Buglé territory that was previously incorporated into the provinces of Bocas del Toro, Chiriquí, and Veraguas.
+With its capital at Llano Tugri, the Comarca consists of nine districts, four of which are located in the Caribbean watershed.
+As one of five legally demarcated Indigenous enclaves in Panama, the Comarca enjoys a degree of autonomy, including its own political structures, powers, and decision-making processes, as well as certain legal protections.
+However, its rights do not extend to the subsoil, leading to conflicts with Panama’s national government, which has sought to exploit the Comarca’s extensive copper deposits.

 Outside the Comarca